 If advantages like cheaper tuition and accommodation, opportunities to make Japanese friends, plenty of outdoor activities and an authentic rural lifestyle sound like the kind of study experience you’re after, then you probably don’t need to read the rest of this article and should just go ahead and apply here.
-But just in case you did need more convincing, here are five reasons to study Japanese in Nagano with ISI.
+But just in case you did need more convincing, here are five reasons to study Japanese in Nagano.

 1. Learn Japanese in one of Japan’s most beautiful prefectures

 Welcome to Nagano Prefecture, nicknamed the “roof of Japan” thanks to its not-too-shabby array of majestic mountains.
-Known for hosting the Winter Olympics in 1998, Nagano is a skiing and snowboarding Mecca; one of the largest and most popular ski areas, Shiga Kogen, is less than a two-hour ride from the school.
-And where there are ski resorts, there’s also onsen (hot springs) — 700 of them in fact, including the famous Jigokudani Wild Monkey Park where you can spot languid monkeys enjoying a nice, hot soak.
+Known for hosting the Winter Olympics in 1998, Nagano is a skiing and snowboarding mecca; one of the largest and most popular ski areas, Shiga Kogen, is less than a two-hour ride from the school.
+And where there are ski resorts, there’s also onsen (hot springs)—700 of them in fact, including the famous Jigokudani Wild Monkey Park where you can spot languid monkeys enjoying a nice, hot soak.
 In the warmer months, there’s hiking, cycling, camping, rafting, canyoning and more around the Kogen, Minami-Alps and the Chubu Sangaku areas.
 Meanwhile, Kamikochi offers over 13,000 square kilometers of natural parks.

 ISI Nagano is located in the town of Ueda, just a short walk from its main train station, which anime aficionados may have heard of thanks to the blockbuster animated science fiction film, Summer Wars.

-The fifth-largest city in Nagano — aside from its proximity to all of the above — has all you need in terms of stores, restaurants, clubs and activities, museums, parks and a castle.
+The fifth-largest city in Nagano—aside from its proximity to all of the above—has all you need in terms of stores, restaurants, clubs and activities, museums, parks, and a castle.
 Still, if you do feel like taking a break from all that natural beauty, you can hop on the bullet train and reach Tokyo in under two hours.

 2. Benefit from lower accommodation and living fees